-The clear parameter specifies whether the bit mapped screen is cleared (equal to 1) upon running the program, or left intact (equal to 0).
+The clear parameter specifies whether the bit mapped screen is cleared (equal to 1) or left intact (equal to 0).
 The S parameter indicates the starting line number of the split screen when in graphic mode 2 or 4 (multicolor or standard bit map split screen modes).
-The default starting line number of the split screen is 19
+The default starting line number of the split screen is 19.
+Lines are numbered 0-24.

 When executed, GRAPHIC 1-4 allocates a 9K-bit mapped area.
 The start of BASIC text area is moved above the bit-map area, and any BASIC program is automatically relocated.
 This area remains allocated even if the user returns to TEXT mode (GRAPHIC 0).
 If the clear option is specified as 1, the screen is cleared.
-The GRAPHIC CLR command deallocates the 9k, bit-mapped area, places it in its original location below the bit-mapped area and makes it available once again for BASIC text.
+The GRAPHIC CLR command deallocates the 9k, bit-mapped area, and relocates any BASIC text.